AmirBraham/Transfer-learning-kernel-machines/README.md

 This project introduces a framework for transfer learning with kernel methods, utilizing two key operations:
 - **Projection**: Applying the trained source model to generate features for the target task.
 - **Translation**: Adjusting the source model with a correction term to fit the target task.
+Unfortunately , we were only able to use the projection method
 ## File Structure

 The repository is organized as follows: